-1.54 Detainer
+1.58 Detainer

-A detainer is an electronic hold on a person that is or has been apprehended.
-The agency that entered the warrant may issue a detainer requesting that the person be held until the arresting agency's charges are satisfied.
-The entering agency can then pickup/extradite the offender for the charges which initiated the warrant.
+A detainer is an electronic hold on a person that has been apprehended and is being held at a correctional facility.
+The agency that entered the warrant may enter a detainer requesting that the person be held until the arresting agency's charges are satisfied.
+Once local charges are satisfied, the entering agency can then pickup/extradite the offender for the charges which initiated the warrant.
 While a Limited Access Operator cannot place a detainer, if a detainer is received in response to a person query in FCIC/NCIC, further investigation must be completed to determine if additional follow up should take place.

-1.56 Imagine this...
+1.60 Imagine this...